Romaixn/cbz-converter/README.md

 This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- The Go team for an awesome programming language
-- The comic book community for inspiration

 Happy comic reading! 📚🦸‍♂️🦸‍♀️